 Political and cartel reasons stand against a so-called "horizontal" market.
 The various components should ideally be offered by a range of companies.
 Open market competition should take place at the level of all components.

 In Germany, Leo Kirch generated a vertical iTV platform at the end of the millennium.
 Since the company's insolvency, there have been repeated attempts to establish an iTV platform.
-Success has thus far been unremarkable.
-The most important difficulties on the German market are:
+Success stayed unremarkable for some time.
+The most important difficulties on the German market have been: